mkstayalive/HandbrakeConvertDVD/README.md

 # Handbrake Convert DVD to MP4 in bulk

 Convert DVDs having multiple titles into separate MP4 files.
-The script runs recursively for the input directory, searches for DVDs and converts them into output folder, with directory structure preserved
+The script runs recursively for the input directory, searches for DVDs and converts them into output directory, with directory structure preserved.
+The script looks for number of titles for each DVD and creates separate MP4 file for each title under the DVD directory.

 [Install HandBrakeCLI](https://handbrake.fr/downloads.php) and add `HandBrakeCLI` executable to system `PATH`